darkroom2/mpi-simulator/README.md

 ### Usage

-First of all, change the parameters in the [config.json](config/config.json) file.
+First, change the parameters in the [config.json](config/config.json) file.

 You can also create your own json file with all needed parameters, for example: